SonuNM1/Array-String-Problems-Java/HashMap Problems/README.md

 - Most Frequent Element

 Given an array of integers, write a program to find the most frequent element using a `HashMap`.
+Also cover what if two or more elements have the same frequency.

 - Word Lengths in a Sentence